aboutsecurity/blueteam_homelabs/README.md

 * [Velociraptor](https://github.com/Velocidex/velociraptor) - Velociraptor is a tool for collecting host based state information using Velocidex Query Language (VQL) queries.
 * [Wazuh](https://github.com/wazuh/wazuh) - Wazuh helps you to gain deeper security visibility into your infrastructure by monitoring hosts at an operating system and application level.

+## Windows Services
+### Most require a Windows Standard Server License
+* [PKI](https://timothygruber.com/pki/deploy-a-pki-on-windows-server-2016-part-1/) - Public Key Infrastructure is hard to deploy.
+Yet there are multiple guides online on how to deploy a Windows PKI.
+Also, you can configure it to automatically enroll user and device certificates for things like Smart Cards, Code Signing, and 802.11x port authentication (NAC stuff)
+* [File Classification Infrastructure](https://docs.microsoft.com/en-us/windows-server/identity/solution-guides/deploy-automatic-file-classification--demonstration-steps-) - Windows servers support file classification.
+This can be manual or set up to automatically tag files so that access rules can be applied to them.
+* [Dynamic Access Control](https://docs.microsoft.com/en-us/windows-server/identity/solution-guides/dynamic-access-control-overview) - DAC allows organizations to dynamically calculate access controls at the time of object access.
+This allows rules to include more conditions than just users and groups.
+* [Active Directory Federation Services](https://docs.microsoft.com/en-us/windows-server/identity/active-directory-federation-services) - Windows Servers can be deployed as an ADFS server.
+ADFS allows for enterprise federation of user accounts to external applications and partners.
+* [Windows Server Update Services](https://docs.microsoft.com/en-us/windows-server/administration/windows-server-update-services/get-started/windows-server-update-services-wsus) - WSUS is a service that allows you to control patching for Windows workstations and servers.
+It can be modified to include third party programs as well.
+* [Remote Desktop](https://docs.microsoft.com/en-us/windows-server/remote/remote-desktop-services/welcome-to-rds) - Installing the remote desktop service within a Windows server allows for remote connectivity of one or more users.
+It can also be modified to work via a web browser or with application streaming.
+* [Domain Controller](https://docs.microsoft.com/en-us/windows-server/identity/ad-ds/get-started/virtual-dc/active-directory-domain-services-overview) - Active Directory is a key component of on-premise enterprise environments.
+Deploying one and understanding the multipe facets is extremely beneficial to cyber defenders.
+Areas to understand (group policy, users vs. computers vs. service accounts, single-sign on, DNS integration, replication, sites and services, forests, trusts, and domains)

 ## Log Management & Analytics
 ### OpenSource / Free